cliftonholt/FFXI-AutoLogin/README.md

    - httplib.h (header-only)
    - sha1.h (included)
 4. Build the project (Release x86 recommended).
-5. Place the resulting `FFXI-Launcher.exe` in your Windower or POL folder as above.
+5. Place the resulting `autoPOL.exe` in your Windower or POL folder as above.

 ---